 The slot canyon on the Jura Creek trail

 After the slot canyon there’s another fun section of frozen ice if there has been a cold spell.
 If you’re coming for the ice walk, wait until mid-January unless it’s been really cold for some time.
-Despite the short length of the ice walk, I’d still highly recommend a pair of icers and even hiking poles, if balance is an issue for you.
+Despite the short length of the ice walk, I’d still highly recommend apair of icers.

-The ice walk will be the highlight for kids – and some adults too.
+The ice walk on the Jura Creek hike will be the highlight for kids – and some adults too.
 Many families turn around just after the ice walk.
-If you do that it will be about 3 km round-trip.
+If you do that, it will be about 3 km round-trip.
 But I recommend continuing up to the top of the false fault as it’s another interesting feature on the Jura Creek hike.

 The next section is a winter walk on a trail that climbs very gently up – through a forest.
 There are a few peek-a-boo views, but nothing to write home about.
 The final section is scenically and geologically interesting as you climb up the false fault through the black Exshaw formation to an intersection.
 It’s a good place to have lunch at the top here before you retrace your steps.